vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

 pixel+ Viewer
 ===================================

-The pixel+ viewer is a WebGL based viewer for single-camera, multi-light recordings.
+The pixel+ viewer is an open source tool to upload various interactive single-camera multi-light datasets: CUN, ZUN, PTM, RTI or glTF. is a WebGL based viewer for single-camera, multi-light recordings.
 Go directly to `the viewer <http://www.heritage-visualisation.org/viewer/viewer.php>`_

 **How to cite the pixel+ viewer:**